Tzvika Mor: Public activity

 Following the abduction of his son during the October 7 massacre, Mor and several other families founded the Tikva Forum, after separating from the official Hostages and Missing Families Forum.
 The forum advocates military pressure on Hamas, opposes partial hostage deals, and calls for continued Israeli military presence along the Philadelphi Corridor, the Morag Axis, and the Netzarim Corridor until all war objectives are achieved.

 In 2025, Mor served on the judging panel of the World Bible Quiz for Jewish Youth.
 He received the Zionism Award at the 2024 Israeli Right Conference, and was honored by the Bnei Akiva movement for "steadfast national spirit during wartime".

-He was later named “Person of the Year” for 2025 by the weekly magazine Besheva.
+He was later named “Person of the Year” for 2025 by the weekly magazine B'Sheva.

 As chairman of the Tikva Forum during the Iron Swords War, Mor appeared hundreds of times in Israeli and international media, including The Jerusalem Post and The Times of Israel.
 He also held press conferences in the Knesset, the Kirya in Tel Aviv, and elsewhere, and appeared before several Knesset committees including Foreign Affairs and Defense and Constitution, Law and Justice.
 He frequently delivers lectures in synagogues, community centers, and educational institutions.

+In May 2026, Mor announced he was joining the Religious Zionist Party, with party leader Bezalel Smotrich stating he would assign Mor to one of the first slots on the party's electoral list.